-The comparison is obvious.
 The man's fellow slave owed him much less than he had owed-it was a payable debt (probably three or four months of work).
-His vicious disposition is revealed by grabbing the man by the throat and demanding payment-something we did not see his master do to him.
+But he becomes vicious; grabbing the man by the throat and demanding payment-something we did not see his master do to him.
 And when asked for the same leniency, instead of extending the clemency he had received he threw the man into prison.